top of page

 Medicare rebates are available for individuals under 25 years when referred by a paediatrician or psychiatrist.
 The referral must be for a "complex neurodevelopmental assessment".
 The rebate is approximately $400.
 Please let me know on enquiring if you have a referral.

 GP referrals or mental health care plans are not acceptable under Medicare rules for any portion of the assessment process.
 These are not my rules, they are government rules.
-You can use a MHCP to discuss your diagnosis in a one-off session with me where you can receive a rebate (e.g., $275 session, $141.85 rebate).
+You can use a MHCP to discuss your diagnosis, report, and future treatment in a one-off session with me.
+This session is $300 and receives a rebate of $141.25 (24/25 year).

 Otherwise, a referral is not needed for an assessment.
-You can self-refer.
+You can self-refer or have a parent refer.

 Some private heath funds may offer a rebate for assessment, however this is unlikely.
 Please enquire with your health fund to see if this is possible.
 I do not have any item codes (sometimes they ask for this) and you may need to explain the difference between assessment and therapy to see if they cover assessment.